TCNCoalition/TCN/README.md

 integrity of a positive test status.

-This analysis lets us describe the structure and ideal functionality of a contact tracing protocol.
+This analysis lets us describe the structure and ideal functionality of a exposure notification protocol.
 The protocol's interactions should fit into the following phases:

 - **Broadcast**: users generate and broadcast Temporary Contact Numbers